alyaqasrina/Group-Project-2-Final-Exam-/README.md

 <h3> Methods Used or Implemented: </h3>

 * Included database with db.php with custom username & password, The code uses the `mysqliconnect()` function to establish a connection to the MySQL database.
 The code checks if the connection was successful by using the  `!` operator to negate the result of the mysqli_connect() function.
 If the connection failed, the code uses the `die()` function to terminate the script and display an error message.
-* SQL Injection Prevention is applied on register.php, login.php, admin.php pages.
+* SQL Injection Prevention is applied on register.php, login.php, admin.php and verification.php pages.

 ##### register.php page:
 * In lines 70-78, The SQL statement is defined with placeholders `? ` for the user input values.